vincent2v/photobooth/RPi-as-access-point.md

-### How to setup a Raspberry Pi as an acess point?
+### How to setup a Raspberry Pi as an access point?

 ```python
 sudo apt install dnsmasq hostapd